Blair Lee III: Maryland political career

 Lee entered politics shortly after the end of the Second World War, serving as delegate to the Democratic National Convention in 1948, and later in 1960 and 1964.
 He was elected to the Maryland House of Delegates in 1954, and served until 1962, when he made an unsuccessful bid for the United States Senate.
 In the House, Lee served as chairman of the Montgomery County delegation, and was chosen in 1958 by the Maryland Legislative Correspondents Association as "Legislator of the Year" for his efforts in resolving a crisis that emerged between the Maryland General Assembly and the Maryland State Teacher's Association.

-In Presidential politics, Lee served as campaign manager for John F. Kennedy 1960 Presidential bid in Montgomery County, and later in 1964 as regional coordinator for the Lyndon B. Johnson campaign.
+In presidential politics, Lee served as campaign manager for John F. Kennedy's 1960 presidential bid in Montgomery County, and in 1964 as regional coordinator for the Lyndon B. Johnson campaign.

 In 1966, Lee entered the Maryland State Senate, where he served on the Finance Committee as vice chairman and in the Legislative Council.
 He was chosen Secretary of State of Maryland by Governor Marvin Mandel in 1969.